 This is an old dream, a classic Rolleiflex with a modern meter.
-Admittedly, there is not much wrong with the original meter, if it works.
-But this meter takes its signal from a selenium cell, and most of these have meanwhile given up working properly.
-Typically, the element characteristics change such hat they indicate too low at higher light levels, so that (if you stick to the meter),exposure may still be correct at lower light levels, but the pictures will come out overexposed when it is bright.
+Admittedly, there is not much wrong with the original meter, as long as it works.
+But the meter takes its signal from a selenium cell, and most of these have meanwhile given to work properly.
+Typically, the element characteristics change in a way that they indicate too low at higher light levels, so that (if you stick to the meter) exposure may still be correct at lower light levels, but the pictures will come out overexposed when it is bright.

 Technically, this is down to the sealing of the selenium cells by some kind of laquer, that starts to fail and that lets the performance of the cell degrade.
 Contrary to what you can read sometimes, the reason is not the amount of light that the cells had to absorb over time.
 A Selenium meter can lie in the sun for decades, with the needle at max as long as the cell is “tight”, this will not do harm.

 After the end of serial production, Rollei and the meter manufacturer have supplied spare parts for a couple of years, but when this ended, there was indeed a kind of run for the few selenium cells that were still available, and without which the meters of the classic and much loved Rolleiflex cameras just didn’t work.
 I remember that I spoke to a person from Gossen (at around 1995) who admitted that they were constantly getting inquiries from serious Rollei users, whom they would love to help, but whom they were – since they had abandoned (and scrapped) the entire selenium technology – just unable to help.

 And even if one had finally got hold of a working (old) selenium cell, this could itself become bad a week later.
 On the very camera that this chapter is about, I had the cell replaced with a new one – a repair that lasted for about six months….